bluejayA/substation/docs/reference/api/osclient.md

-# API Reference
+# OSClient API Reference

-Substation provides multiple packages with clean, modular APIs for OpenStack management and terminal UI development.
-This reference documents all public APIs across the package ecosystem.
+Complete API reference for the OpenStackClient library, service clients, and data models.

 ## Package Overview

-### OSClient - OpenStack API Library

 The OSClient library provides a comprehensive Swift API for interacting with OpenStack services with: